Diraclol/simpleChat/README.md

-#SEG 2105 - Assignment 2 Submission
+# SEG 2105 A00 - Assignment 2 Submission

-###Daniel Nguyen
+### Daniel Nguyen
-###ST# 300420133
+### Student Number: 300420133

-Submission code works with *Eclipse IDE 2025-09* for testing and function.
+Submission code works with *Eclipse IDE 2025-09* for testing and functionality.
-Test Cases are also included with submission.
+Test cases are also included with the submission.

 ## Test Cases
 | Test Case | Description | Instructions | Expected Result | Cleanup | Status |